schulkinator/memorymanager/README.md

 # memorymanager
 A simple, thread-safe memory manager for C++ applications and games.
 Focus is on preventing fragmentation in the absence of good virtual memory management, at the cost of wasting some memory.
-It works by globally overriding the new and delete operators.
+It works by globally overriding the new and delete operators, so it "just works" as long as you use new and delete.
+No dependencies or special libraries required except the standard C++11 headers.

 Example layout of the memory hierarchy within a single thread sandbox